emilwidlund/wire/README.md

 #### Nodes

-Nodes are the most important entities in Wire.
+Nodes are the most central entities in Wire.
 They are conceptually very similar to functions.
 A node consists of input ports (much like a function's arguments), output ports (much like a function's return value) and a set of lifecycle methods.
 The primary purpose of a Node is to process & digest data of different kinds.